twiro/multilingual/README.md

 # Multilingual

-- Status: experimental
-- Version: 2.0
-- Release Date: 2013-10-03
-- Requirements: Symphony 2.3.3
-- Author: Jens Scherbl

-Multilingual extension for [Symphony CMS][1].
+Multilingual extension for [Symphony][1].

-## Installation and Setup
+## Configuration

-1. Upload the "multilingual" folder to your Symphony extensions folder.

-2. Enable it by selecting "Multilingual" under System › Extensions, choose Enable from the with-selected menu, then click Apply.

-3. Go to System › Preferences and provide a comma-separated list of [ISO 639-1][2] language codes in the "Multilingual"-section of your preferences screen.
+Go to System › Preferences and provide a comma-separated list of [ISO 639-1][2] language codes in the "Multilingual"-section of your preferences screen.

 ![Preferences][4]